waku-org/research/incentivization.md

 The client keeps track of the server's reputation:
 - all servers start with zero reputation;
 - if the server honors the request, it gets +1;
-- if the server does not respond to the initial request, it gets -1;
+- if the server does not respond before the payment, it gets -1;
-- if the server takes the money and does not respond before a timeout, the client will never query it again.
+- if the server does not respond after the payment and before a timeout, the client will never query it again.

 Potential issues:
 - An attacker can establish new server identities and continue running away with clients' money.
 Countermeasures:
 	- a client only queries "trusted" servers (which however leads to centralization);
 	- when querying a new server, a client first sends a small (i.e. cheap) request as a test.
 - The ban mechanism can theoretically be abused.
 For instance, a competitor may attack the victim server and cause the clients who were awaiting the response to ban that server.
 Countermeasure: prevent DoS-attacks.
+- Servers may also farm reputation by running clients and querying their own server.

 # Payment methods